owncloud-archive/documentation/admin_manual/maintenance/migrating.rst

       rsync -Aaxt config data root@new_server_address:/var/www/owncloud

 .. warning:: If you want to move your datadirectory to another location on the target server, it is advised to do this as a second step.
-Please see the datadirectory migration [document](https://doc.owncloud.com/server/10.0/admin_manual/maintenance/manually-moving-data-folders.html) for more details.
+Please see the datadirectory migration document :ref:`datadir_move_label` for more details.

 5. Put new server out of maintenace mode: